vboyev-MSFT/defender-docs/exposure-management/ServiceNow-data-connector.md

 ### Not seeing ServiceNow CMDB CIs in the ingested data

-See [Retrieved data](#retrieved-data) for a description of the expected data to be retrieved by the ServiceNow CMDB connector.
+See [Retrieved data](#retrieved-data) for a description of the  data expected to be retrieved by the ServiceNow CMDB connector.
-If there is still missing data, please contact Support.
+If there's still missing data, please contact Support.

 ### Configure ServiceNow allowed IPs to enable Exposure Management connectors to access ServiceNow
 Read how to add the set of IPs to add to your allowlist here:[Allowlist IP addresses](configure-data-connectors.md#allowlist-ip-addresses)